opcodesio/log-viewer/README.md

 [OPcodes's](https://www.opcodes.io/) **Log Viewer** is a perfect companion for your [Laravel](https://laravel.com/) app.

-You will no longer need to read the raw Laravel log files trying to find what you're looking for.
+You will no longer need to read the raw Laravel log files (and other types of logs) trying to find what you're looking for.

 Log Viewer helps you quickly and clearly see individual log entries, to **search**, **filter**, and make sense of your Laravel logs **fast**.
 It is free and easy to install.